Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 6. Travel and Purchase Protection Benefits

-The Chase Sapphire Reserve isn’t just a great card to use for travel because of the 2X bonus categories, it also comes with a host of insurance policies that can help you in case travel doesn’t go as expected.
+The Chase Sapphire Preferred isn’t just a great card to use for travel because of the 2X bonus categories, it also comes with a host of insurance policies that can help you in case travel doesn’t go as expected.

 Here are a few of our favorites: